-Yes, anyone 12–17 can book at a fixed site clinic or be added to our contingency list for appointments.
+Yes, anyone born in 2009 or earlier can book at a fixed site clinic or be added to our contingency list for appointments.
 Ensure that it is at least 21 days after their first dose and check that you are booking in a Pfizer clinic (if booking online it is in the description of the clinic).
 Pfizer is the only vaccine approved for 12–17-year-olds.

 Can youth 12–17 get appointments at pharmacies?

 Yes and as youth 12–17 are eligible for Pfizer vaccine only, you will have to ask which vaccine is being provided at pharmacies to book there.